-- If you have some big constraint on which day your group needs to meet (e.g. somebody will be out of town Tues or Thurs), let us know at the break. - We will have signup sheets for Tues and Thurs during the break.
-If there is an imbalance between Tues and Thurs, Jenn and I will move one or more groups to the other day - Check website late this afternoon to see which day your group will be speaking
+- If you have a big constraint on which day your group needs to meet (e.g. somebody will be out of town Tues or Thurs), let me know at the break. - There will be signup sheets for Tues and Thurs during the break.
+If there is an imbalance between Tues and Thurs, I will move one or more groups to the other day - Check website this evening to see which day your group will be speaking